revueltai/movinwords/README.md

 ```

 Movinwords uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) behind the scenes.
-If you wish to modify the intersection properties you can provide `intersectionOptions` in the options:
+If you wish to modify the intersection properties, you can provide `intersectionOptions` in the instance options:

 ```js
 new Movinwords({